belerico/lightning-rl/README.md

 The flow of the applications is as follows:

-1. N Player are spawned.
-Each player has its own agent to run in the environment.
-2. N Trainer
- are spawned.
-3. Each one of the N players plays asynchronously the game collecting and saving the experiences gathered.
+1. Each of N Players plays asynchronously the game collecting and saving the experiences gathered.
 Once every one of them has finished the control is passed to the trainers.
-4. The i-th trainer receives the experience of the i-th player and optimizes its own model (feature extractor, actor and critic).
-The model is (hopefully) synchronized with [torch.nn.parallel.DistributedDataParallel](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel)
+2. The i-th trainer receives the experience of the i-th player and computes the gradients of the model parameters given the experiences received optimzing the Advantage Actor-Critic loss (A2C).
+Every trainer collects also training information: losses, gradients norm, episode length, etc.
-5. The updated model is shared to every one of the players.
-6. Go to 3.
+3. The global model is updated by the Optimizer averaging the gradients received by all trainers.
+The training information are logged through a Tensorboard logger.

 # TODOs

-* [ ] Add logging to Tensorboard or similar
+* [x] Add logging to Tensorboard or similar
 * [x] Add multiple Workers and Player
   * [x] Find a way to sync gradients of trainer workers before sending updated weights to the Players